Everybody Everybody: Commercial performance and music video

 In June 1990, "Everybody Everybody" appeared in dance clubs, with its popularity resulting in airplay on urban contemporary and contemporary hit radio stations.
 In the United States, the song peaked at number eight on the Billboard Hot 100 chart dated 20 October 1990, where it remained for 19 weeks.
 It also topped the Dance Club Songs chart issued 21 July 1990, and charted for 10 weeks.
 On the 3 June 1990, issue of the UK Singles Chart, "Everybody Everybody" peaked at number 16 and charted for six weeks.
 The song bowed at number 35 on the Australian ARIA Singles Chart, and reached number 11 on the New Zealand Singles Chart.
+In West Asia, it became a top-10 hit in Israel, peaking at number six on 1 July 1990.
+It stayed for two weeks at that position.

 An accompanying music video for "Everybody Everybody" was released, which depicts Quinol squatting while wearing a unitard and lip synching the song's vocals.
 In late 1990, Wash saw the music video and called her manager after realising that she was uncredited on the song.
 She described Quinol's appearance as being "[six]-feet tall, very skinny [with] cobalt-blue eyes" and suggested that such models were utilised in various music videos as "props".
 Writing for the St. Petersburg Times, Jean Carey considered the video to be "lame" and wrote that it "encourage[d] the rumors" about "the group's mystery vocalist".